 Social Media

-The City of Heilbronn ensures the provision of essential public services for more than 130,000 residents, which requires a skilled and reliable workforce.
-In light of increasing labour shortages, attracting and retaining talent has become more important than ever.
-The annually published Leading Employer study by the Institute for Research and Data Aggregation provides a comprehensive, data-driven view of employer attractiveness.
-It combines empirical analysis, market trends, and employee perspectives, offering organisations valuable guidance in building a future-oriented, people-centred work culture.
-The City of Heilbronn uses the study to enhance our competitiveness in the labour market and strengthen our appeal to qualified professionals.
-Moreover, it helps us highlight our strengths and succeed in the ongoing competition for skilled workers.
+The City of Heilbronn ensures the provision of essential public services for more than 130,000 residents and therefore depends on a well-qualified workforce.
+Labour shortages are making the recruitment and retention of employees increasingly important.
+The annually published Leading Employer Study by the Institute for Research and Data Aggregation offers a holistic, data-driven perspective on employer attractiveness.
+It combines empirical analysis, market trends and employee perspectives, providing organisations with valuable guidance for developing a future-oriented, people-centred workplace culture.
+The City of Heilbronn uses this study to strengthen its attractiveness in the competition for skilled professionals.
+In addition, it helps to highlight existing strengths and to succeed in an increasingly competitive labour market.

 Tilo Schilling